 "We'll have to see about that," he growled as he stepped toward her.

-Her response was automatic and in one swift movement, she had picked up the ham by the end of the netting.
-Gripping it tightly, she whirled around and brandished it like a cudgel.
-The ham struck Mr. Thomas right upside his head.
-He crumpled from the force of the fifteen-pound ham, clearly dazed as his hands went out to stabilize himself.
+Her response was automatic and in one swift movement, she had picked up the ham by the end of the netting, gripping it tightly, she whirled around and brandished it like a cudgel struck Mr. Thomas right upside his head.
+He crumpled from the force of the fifteen-pound ham, clearly dazed as his hands went out to stabilize him.
 It gave her the time she needed and in two seconds she had a knife at his throat and her apple corer shoved against his back.
-He couldn’t have seen what she grabbed from the drawer, and she only hoped he would think it a gun.
+He couldn't have seen what she grabbed from the drawer, and she only hoped he would think it a gun.

 "Helen Belden!" the voice from the door startled them both.
 "What on earth is going on here?"